-Credits 1-4
+Credits 1-4 Prerequisites

-Prerequisites

-crime and legal studies major

-Semester Offered

-Offered fall

-spring and summer
+Crime and Legal Studies major.

 CLS 300: Criminology

 This course provides a broad overview of sociological and psychological theories of criminal behavior and social control.
 Students learn how to analyze theories and research on crime for the purpose of advancing theory as well as developing policies for crime prevention and control.
 Special attention is paid to how gender, race, ethnicity, age and social class contribute to varying experiences in the criminal justice system.